 The plot to transform the San Francisco Bay Area into a political “Region” is largely unknown by the residents living there and overwhelmingly opposed by those who do know.
 The global boiler plate program called One Bay Area (OBA) or Plan Bay Area will roll out across the nation on a grand scale.
 OBA involves more than $250,000,000,000 (over a quarter of a trillion dollars).
 The plan destroys rural and suburban lifestyles and transforms areas into dense mega-cities where people are assessed, monitored and controlled.
 Sound extreme?

 Regional government is promulgated through Councils of Governments (COGs) and serves to neuter local government through a federalized system of carrots and sticks.
-COGs are designed to be the primary engine in the United States to advance Agenda 21 at the local level.
-The Plan for the San Francisco Bay Area is the prototype of what COGs throughout the country will commit to if the Plan is implemented in the Bay Area.
-Over time the Plan abolishes private property as a system of public private partnerships assume control of our economic future.
+COGs are designed to be the primary engine in the United States to advance Agenda 21/2030 Agenda (aka Sustainable Development) at the local level.
+The Plan for the San Francisco Bay Area is the prototype of what COGs throughout the country will commit to as the Plan is implemented in the Bay Area.
+Over time, the COG Plan abolishes private property as a system of public private partnerships assume control of our economic future.

-Michael Shaw of Freedom Advocates and Rosa Koire of The Post Sustainability Institute are spearheading a lawsuit to block the implementation of Plan Bay Area, an agenda created by the Association of Bay Area Governments (ABAG).
-The lawsuit challenges the Plan on the basis of Constitutional and/or statutory violations inherent in the Plan.
-These include state and federal equal protection violations, and violation of the state constitutional guarantee that each city and county has autonomy from coercive state control and regionalist philosophy.
+Michael Shaw of Freedom Advocates and Rosa Koire of The Post Sustainability Institute spearheaded a lawsuit to block the implementation of Plan Bay Area 2040, an agenda created by the Association of Bay Area Governments (ABAG).
+The lawsuit challenged the Plan on the basis of Constitutional and/or statutory violations inherent in the Plan.
+These included state and federal equal protection violations, and violation of the state constitutional guarantee that each city and county has autonomy from coercive state control and regionalist philosophy.
 Article XI of the California State Constitution guarantees city and county autonomy, and the 14th Amendment of the Federal Constitution guarantees equal protection.
-These guarantees are violated by the restructure of government advancing through ABAG’s Plan Bay Area.
+These guarantees are violated by the restructure of government advancing through ABAG’s Plan Bay Area 2040.
+All challenges to the Plan have either been denied or mooted.
+The Plan’s implementation is now free to move forward.

-On February 25, 2019, the California Appellate Court, after sitting on full briefing for three years, mooted our lawsuit claiming ABAG had modified the Plan so that the case could not be assessed.
+On February 25, 2019 the California Appellate Court, after sitting on full briefing for three years, mooted our lawsuit claiming ABAG had modified the Plan so that the case could not be assessed.
+The Court said they couldn’t make a ruling, after delaying one for 3 years, because the financing had changed.
 The unpublished decision held that since “Plan Bay Area” was updated with “Plan Bay Area 2040” in 2017 that the new plan has not been briefed for the court, thus rendering the case moot.

 By state law, the plan required a “limited and focused” update every four years.
 The substance of the update was limited.
 The primary change regarded the financing, as the Metropolitan Transportation Commission (MTC) now partners with the federally created ABAG — a COG and member of NARC, the National Association of Regional Councils.
 MTC will provide the massive federal funding necessary to remake the Bay Area pursuant to Plan Bay Area 2040.
 MTC is also a federal entity.
 There is a MTC in each metropolis in America.
 Ever studied a Soviet?
 The American centralized soviet is more perfected than the Soviet Union ever was!
 One can now expect this prototype to spread to the Los Angeles and San Diego COGs and then to COGs across the country.

-We have filed briefs with the California Supreme Court to reverse the mootness decision of the Appellate Court.
-Counsel believes the facts and legal precedent support reversal of the decision.
-Briefs may be reviewed here:
+In early 2019, we filed briefs with the California Supreme Court to reverse the mootness decision of the Appellate Court.
+However, our request for review by the California Supreme Court was denied.

 Longtime ABAG leader and Alameda County Supervisor Scott Haggerty battles Michael Shaw at Board of Supervisors meeting.